Always ad-free

 The Meaning of Green: The Podcast About Solving Environmental Problems

 With host Dr. Vivian Thomson.
-Listeners come from 48 US states and 68 countries.
-Apple, Spotify, Google Podcasts, Pandora
+Listeners are from all 50 US states and 92 countries.
+Available on the usual podcast platforms.

 With host Dr. Vivian Thomson.
-Listeners come from 48 US states and 68 countries.
-Apple, Spotify, Google Podcasts, Pandora
+Listeners are from all 50 US states and 92 countries.
+Available on the usual podcast platforms.

 With help from others, podcast host Dr. Vivian Thomson analyzed in Season 1 why some environmental problems have been solved and others have not.
-At the end Season 1, we applied these policy lessons to the biggest environmental challenge of our time, climate change.
+She applied these policy lessons to climate change.

-In Season 2 Dr. Thomson and her guests examined how power, freedom, and e
+In Season 2 Dr. Thomson and her guests examined how power, freedom, and environmental problems are intertwined and what that means for COVID-1

 With help from others, podcast host Dr. Vivian Thomson analyzed in Season 1 why some environmental problems have been solved and others have not.
-At the end Season 1, we applied these policy lessons to the biggest environmental challenge of our time, climate change.
+She applied these policy lessons to climate change.

 In Season 2 Dr. Thomson and her guests examined how power, freedom, and environmental problems are intertwined and what that means for COVID-19's emergence and spread.